F-O-T/contentagen-sdk/README.md

 	// Use image?.contentType and image?.data as needed

 	// Get assistant response
-	const response = await sdk.streamAssistantResponse({
+	const stream = sdk.streamAssistantResponse({
 		message: "Hello, assistant!",
+		agentId,
-		language: "en" // Optional: "en" or "pt", defaults to "en" });
+		language: "en", // Optional, defaults to "en"
+	});

+	for await (const chunk of stream) {
-	// Use response data as needed
+		// Consume streaming chunks as they arrive
+	}
 }
 ```